 Get in demand with a bachelor's degree in computer science.

-The most requested major in IT job listings is computer science.
-With a BS in computer science, you’ll be able to plan, design, and optimize computer software and hardware systems for commercial and government environments.
+With a Bachelor of Science in computer science from University of Maryland Global Campus, you'll be able to plan, design, and optimize computer software and hardware systems for commercial and government environments.
 This versatile major provides you with a foundation in programming languages, software development, complex algorithms, and graphics and visualization.

 This program is also available as a minor.